commotum/intro2agi/mind.md

 interpreted according to the rules of statistics, on mental imagery con- sidered in itself.
 The question for us would be to have a similar inquest on imagery as a help to thought.
-9 Etude Expdrimentale de Vlntelligence, Paris (1903).
+9 Etude Expdrimentale de VIntelligence, Paris (1903).
 72 DISCOVERY AS A SYNTHESIS
 method has been criticized and indeed there is the objection which can be advanced against almost every kind of psy-